To properly take advantage of ARPEDIO sales features you will ned to get a grasp of the various terms involved.

-Below we will introduce you to the following features in ARPEDIO:
+Below we will introduce you to the following features and terms in ARPEDIO Sales:

 - Understanding the question hierarchy